tethysplatform/tethys/docs/installation/production/installation.rst

 If you need your site to be accessible through both secured (https) and non-secured (http) connections, you will need a server block for each type of connection.
 Otherwise just edit the existing block.

 Make a copy of the existing non-secured server block and paste it below the original.
-Then add the lines in bold below:
+Then modify it as shown below:

 ::